etohgame/kit/docs/client-objects/property-changers.md

 This will search for the `LinearVelocity` inside the touching object and set its `VectorVelocity` to the changer's facing direction multiplied by the `Speed` attribute in the `PropertyChangerConfiguration`.
 More information on these functions can be found below.

 * The `Instance` field defines what objects will be affected by the Property Changer.
 * If present, the `Tween` field will tween these properties.
 Note that tweens may be laggy if you are affecting a large amount of objects at once.
+All `TweenInfo` fields, including `RepeatCount`, `Reverses` and `Delay` are supported.
 * If present, the `Condition` function will make the Property Changer not run if the condition is not met.
 Read [the documentation on property checkers](#property-checkers) for more info.

 Every other field defines properties of the object to change.
 You can either directly define values or use a function to calculate the value or retrieve the value from another object.
 More info can be found below.